Burnt Offerings by Stan Bergstein |

 Zenyatta vs. Rachel like Ali vs. Frazier

-All major sports have their special rivalries, which flavor their seasons.
+All major sports have their special rivalries, which flavor

 But not without controversy.

 The logical place for the meeting is the Breeders’ Cup at